Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 ### Set Up the Database and Migrations

 To set up our connection with SQLAlchemy, we need to create an instance of SQLAlchemy and give it information on how we want to create our database backed models.
-We do this by passing the SQLAlchemy constructor a class name that should be used when creating our database backed models.
+We do this by passing the SQLAlchemy constructor a class name to use when generating our model classes.

 That might sound like a lot of work, but SQLAlchemy provides a class named `DeclarativeBase` that provides all of the operations our database backed models will need.
 We will make our own `Base` model class that is a subclass of `DeclarativeBase`.

-While we will not dive further into customizing our `Base` class in this series, creating our own `Base` class means that we could further customize the behavior of our model classes, adding operations that we want available to all models.
+While we will not dive further into customizing our `Base` class in this series, creating our own `Base` class means that we could further tailor the behavior of our model classes, adding operations that we want available to all models.

 Following the pattern of creating a file for every model, we can create a file for `Base` in our `models` folder: